Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css
+## Milestone 15: Project Overview -
+In this milestone we learned the following things -

+Key learnings -

+We have created an new Navbar with links to all pages.
+We have also implemented the Navbar responsive to all screen sizes.